unkokaeru/journey-planner/CONTRIBUTING.md

 - Include meaningful docstrings for all public modules, functions, classes, and methods.
 - Use type hints wherever possible.

-Thank you for contributing to journey_planner!
+Thank you for contributing to journey-planner!